jtlap/nt2/doc/source/core/timing.rst

 .. rubric:: Description

-This module provides Matlab-like functions to perform timing of code fragment in a platform, compiler independant way.
-Those functions either measure elapsed seconds or CPU cycles and can, optionnaly, reports those measures to the standard output.
-All those functions works in pair and can be nested or cross functions calls as long as their form well-formed enclosing calls.
+This module provides |MT|-like functions to perform timing of code fragments in a platform and compiler independent way.
+These functions either measure elapsed seconds or CPU cycles and can, optionally, report those measures to standard output.
+All these functions works in pairs and can be nested or cross function calls as long as they form well-formed enclosing calls.

 .. rubric:: Header File